 - Effective Strategies for Recruiting a Diverse Team: Training designed to examine why diversity recruitment is important, how to think differently about staffing needs and gain skills to reduce unconscious bias during the interview process.
 Additionally, the training covers the law surrounding Affirmative Action.

 Step 3Intake Meeting

 After the job has been posted, your recruiter will schedule an intake meeting with you to review the components of a consistent and fair search process, including:

 - Sourcing options

 - Interview process

 Your recruiter will search for and identify candidates who, at a minimum, meet the basic qualifications.
 You may access qualified candidates in Harvard Careers via the Hiring Manager role or via eLink.

 Hiring Manager Role

-The Hiring Manager role in ASPIRE provides you quick access to view the credentials of candidates who have applied to a requisition where you are listed as the hiring manager and the candidates are in a status of Manager Review or higher.
+The Hiring Manager role in Harvard Careers provides you quick access to view the credentials of candidates who have applied to a requisition where you are listed as the hiring manager and the candidates are in a status of Manager Review or higher.
 The Hiring Manager role replaces the eLink.
 For more information regarding the hiring manager role, please contact your recruiter.
 If you already have the role, click here to access a guide on how to use it.

 The eLink is an email containing a link to each candidate’s Talent Record.
 You should review these candidates in a timely manner, typically 1-3 days from receipt.
 If a candidate interests you, it is good practice to save the resume as a PDF file in a folder on your network or local drive; eLinks expire after 60 days.
 If someone outside of Harvard needs to review a candidates’ resume, you can forward this reviewer the resume you saved on your network or local drive.
 (Recruiters can only send eLinks to Harvard employees.)